|[View Job Specification]||[View Printable Version]|

 These questions test for the ability to read, interpret, and apply rules, regulations, directives, written narratives and other related material.
 You will be required to read a set of information, and to appropriately apply the information to situations similar to those typically experienced in a correctional services setting.
 All the information needed to answer the questions asked concerning the situations presented is contained in the rules, regulations, etc., which are cited.

-CALCULATORS: The use of a calculator is PROHIBITED on this examination.
-Devices with typewriter keyboards, `Spell Checkers,' `Personal Digital Assistants,' `Address Books,' `Language Translators,' `Dictionaries,' or any similar devices are prohibited.
+CALCULATORS: Unless otherwise notified, candidates are PERMITTED to use quiet, hand-held, solar or battery powered calculators.
+Devices with typewriter keyboards, ‘Spell Checkers,’ ‘Personal Digital Assistants,’ ‘Address Books,’ ‘Language Translators,’ ‘Dictionaries,’ or any similar devices are prohibited.
 You may not bring books or other reference materials.
 You may not bring cellular phones, beepers, pagers, or headphones.

 APPLICATION FEE: Although a separate application is required for each examination number, candidates applying for more than one examination may pay all fees with a single check/money order or credit card form.
 You may pay by check, money order or by VISA, MasterCard, or Discover, payable to “Chief Fiscal Officer”.
 Cash will be accepted only if paying in person.
 Payment must accompany your application(s) (indicate examination number(s) on your check or money order).
 We do not accept applications by fax.